twolfson/gif-encoder/README.md

 - width `Number` - Width, in pixels, of the `GIF` to output
 - height `Number` - Height, in pixels, of the `GIF` to output
 - options `Object` - Optional container for any options
-    - options.highWaterMark `Number` - Number, in bytes, to store in internal buffer.
+    - highWaterMark `Number` - Number, in bytes, to store in internal buffer.
 Defaults to 64kB.

 **NEVER CALL `.removeAllListeners()`.
 NO DATA EVENTS WILL BE ABLE TO EMIT.**

+### Events
 #### Event: `data`
 `function (buffer) {}`